gnames/gnparser/README.md

 ## Introduction

-Global Names Parser or ``gnparser`` is a program written in Go for breaking up scientific names into their elements.
+Global Names Parser or ``GNparser`` is a program written in Go for breaking up scientific names into their elements.
 It uses [peg] -- a Parsing Expression Grammar (PEG) tool.